 - Oral antipyretic (e.g. acetaminophen) - H1-receptor antagonist (e.g. diphenhydramine) - Give day 1 prednisone as part of pre-medication before rituximab - In patients receiving subcut rituximab who experienced adverse effects with premedications, the omission of pre-medications can be considered.

 E - Dose Modifications

 See premedication and monitoring sections for supportive care, screening and monitoring recommendations.
+Doses should be modified according to the protocol by which the patient is being treated.

 Dosage with toxicity

 Hematologic and Non-Hematologic Toxicities: